-- Default scan scope: the default scan scope will be pre-populate when creating scans for this site.
+- Default scan scope: The default scan scope will be pre-populated when creating scans for this site.

-- Default scan exclusions: the default scan exclusions will be pre-populate when creating scans for this site.
+- Default scan exclusions: The default scan exclusions will be pre-populated when creating scans for this site.

-- Registered subnets: registered subnets can be used to automatically tag assets that fall within each subnet.
+- Registered subnets: Registered subnets can be used to automatically tag assets, services, screenshots, and software that fall within each subnet.